dalvarezo/VIPCALs/README.md

 Built on **ParselTongue** (a Python interface to AIPS), the pipeline offers a minimalistic interface and produces fully calibrated datasets.

+Documentation can be found in [Read the Docs](https://vipcals.readthedocs.io/)

 > **Development status**: The pipeline is under active development.
 The current version supports **continuum calibration of VLBA data**, with support for other arrays in testing.
 > Bugs, feedback, and suggestions are always welcome — please contact:
 > **dalvarez@physics.uoc.gr**